ailispaw/singularity-barge/README.md

       --version            version for singularity

 Available Commands:
-  apps        apps <image path>
-  build       Build a new Singularity container cache       Manage your local singularity cache capability  Manage Linux capabilities on containers exec        Execute a command within container help        Help about any command inspect     Display metadata for container if available instance    Manage containers running in the background key         Manage OpenPGP key stores oci         Manage OCI containers pull        Pull a container from a URI push        Push a container to a Library URI run         Launch a runscript within container run-help    Display help for container if available search      Search the library shell       Run a Bourne shell within container sign        Attach cryptographic signatures to container test        Run defined tests for this particular container verify      Verify cryptographic signatures on container version     Show application version
+  apps        List available apps within a container build       Build a Singularity image cache       Manage the local cache capability  Manage Linux capabilities for users and groups exec        Run a command within a container help        Help about any command inspect     Show metadata for an image instance    Manage containers running as services key         Manage OpenPGP keys oci         Manage OCI containers pull        Pull an image from a URI push        Push a container to a Library URI run         Run the user-defined default command within a container run-help    Show the user-defined help for an image search      Search a Library for images shell       Run a shell within a container sign        Attach a cryptographic signature to an image test        Run the user-defined tests within a container verify      Verify cryptographic signatures attached to an image version     Show the version for Singularity

 Examples:
   $ singularity help <command>